dmichel90/microservices-with-spring/README.md

 ## Structure
 The project consists of four microservices:
 - restaurant-service,
-- food-service
+- food-service,
 - configserver,
 - eurekaserver,

 and a small java library for common classes.
-In addition, the API is described via openApi and all the environment is provided via docker.
+In addition, the API is described via openApi and the environment is setup via docker.

-The purpose of each microservices is described in the following chapters.
+The purpose of each microservice is described in the following chapters.

 ### configserver
 The configserver is a microservice that is based on the Spring Cloud Config project.
 It provides nearly all configuration parameters for all other microservices.
 They can be stored in the filesystem or on github or in any other subversion tool or JDBC compatible database.
-In this projeect, they are stored in the filesystem.
+In this project, they are stored in the filesystem.

 The mapping from the configuration parameters to the suitable microservice is done via the parameter `spring.application.name`.
 For instance, the configuration for the restaurant-service is stored in a file called `restaurant.yaml` and the spring.application.name